LaimonasMas/fishing-club/README.md

 ![Eco Status](https://img.shields.io/badge/ECO-Friendly-green.svg)

-## Library application
+## Fishing Club application

-This is a simple Library application which was built for studying purposes only.
+This is a simple Fishing Club application which was built for studying purposes only.

 #### Project features
 - PHP